 The FSCS have now declared Pointon York in default.
 This is something they do when they are satisfied that there is an eligible claim and that the firm is unable to pay claims for compensation.

-Reports have suggested the FSCS have received around 100 complaints against Pointon York since accepting claims in 2018.
+Reports have suggested the FSCS have received over 100 complaints against Pointon York since accepting claims in 2018.
 There were reportedly problems with establishing valid claims due to the difficulty collecting evidence from 3rd parties relating to Pointon York’s due diligence.